UFC 282: Suddenly vacant light heavyweight belt at stake

 Now, Ankalaev said, he’s far more detailed, ”and that’s why I’m here.”

-Just as Blachowicz doesn’t want to get into a floor match, Ankalaev would be wise to avoid to Blachwicz’s punching power.
+Just as Blachowicz doesn’t want to get into a floor match, Ankalaev would be wise to avoid to Blachowicz’s punching power.